 Politicians are an interesting class of people when discussed in the context of social engineering.
 The public nature of their career not only requires them to use social engineering on a daily basis but it also opens them up to becoming targets of social engineering as well.

 How Politicians Use Social Engineering

-Many of the tasks that a politician is required to perform naturally lend themselves to social engineering.
+Many of the tasks politicians perform naturally lend themselves to social engineering.
 It would seem that, in the United States at least, a person that is an expert in social engineering techniques would have a better opportunity at becoming a successful politician than someone who is not.
-Many times during a politicians career he/she is forced to implement many of the basic social engineering principles.
+In fact, during a politicians career, he/she will implement many of the basic social engineering principles.

 The principles of reciprocation, obligations, concessions, authority, consensus, commitment and consistency and liking are the very essence of what a politician must strive for in order to be elected in the first place.
 This is what gets most politicians their jobs at first, and what sometimes leads to their demise as well.

 How Social Engineers’ Use Politicians

 Just like any other celebrity, the life of a politician is open to the public.
 This vast amount of public knowledge makes them targets for a malicious social engineer.
 The potential to harm a politician’s public image is enough for them to be very wary of who they trust.